A unique qualification preparing registered nurses for advanced practice nursing as a nurse practitioner (NP)

 The degree is underpinned by mastery learning principles, and builds on the nurse’s relevant clinical and professional practice.

-Students who have graduated with the Postgraduate Diploma in Health Sciences for RN prescribing, or who hold a University of Otago Master of Nursing Science degree, may be eligible for a credit of 120 points.
+Students who have graduated with the Postgraduate Diploma in Health Sciences for RN prescribing may be eligible for up to 120 points credit.

 Components of learning in prescribing practicums involve completing supervised clinical experience with an authorised prescriber in relevant health service organisations.